enolfc/fedcloudappliance/README.md

 it to the accounting repository.
 DN of the host certificate must be registered in GOCDB service type eu.egi.cloud.accounting.

+VMI replication may require large disk space, by default the appliance uses `/image_data` for that.
+You may use a volume for that.

 ## Information discovery

 Information discovery provides a real-time view about the actual images and